VIN-y/MissChanger/README.md

 - [x] ~~Print capability test, material combination~~ - Tested with the three most common materials

-- [x] ~~Compatibility with smaller Vorons~~ - Have been shown to be compatible with the Voron 2.4 300, via a different assembly configuration (shown in the manual).
-This configuration should also be compatible with the 250 Vorons.
+- [x] ~~Compatibility with smaller Vorons~~ - Have been shown to be compatible with the Voron 2.4 300, via a different assembly configuration (shown in the manual), which should also be compatible with the 250 Vorons.

 - [ ] USB tool-head support